QS2AG/learnAnalytics-public/index.md

 # Older materials

+Several courses have been deprecated due to recent product updates, including the LearnAI bootcamp for Professional AI Developers.
+The deprecated content is still available in this section though it will not be maintained.
 If you're looking for earlier materials focused on data science, Business Analytics, Microsoft R Server, and Certification, please see [here][older_learnai_materials].

 *Disclaimer*